Famous Buildings: Gardens By the Bay, Singapore

 Two conservatories, designed by WilkinsonEyre, dominate Bay South.
 The Flower Dome, which is the world’s largest columnless glasshouse, has a mild, dry Mediterranean-like climate.
 It’s home to an olive grove and plants from Australia, South America and South Africa.
 The Cloud Forest replicates tropical mountain conditions such as those in South East Asia and South America.
 Its main feature is a ‘cloud mountain’, the world’s tallest indoor waterfall.
 The 35-metre structure is covered in vegetation and visitors can descend the mountain and explore the biodiversity in different zones.

-Further attractions at Gardens by the Bay include the Sun Pavilion, filled with 100 species of desert plants, Heritage Gardens, where visitors can learn the history and culture of Singapore and its three main ethnic groups and the Dragonfly and Kingfisher lakes, which form an important part of the Garden’s ecosystem.
+Further attractions at the nature park include the Sun Pavilion, filled with 100 species of desert plants, Heritage Gardens, where visitors can learn the history and culture of Singapore and its three main ethnic groups and the Dragonfly and Kingfisher lakes, which form an important part of the Garden’s ecosystem.

 Have you been to Gardens By the Bay?
 Let us know what you thought in the comments!